eush77/regexp.execall/README.md

 [david-badge]: https://david-dm.org/eush77/regexp.execall.png
 [david]: https://david-dm.org/eush77/regexp.execall

-Applies `RegExp.exec` recursively.
+Applies `RegExp.exec` iteratively.
 Returns array of matches.
 Can be used either as a separate function or a `RegExp` prototype extension.

 ## Example